A Local's Favourite Caves in Iceland

 Sönghellir - the Singing Cave

-Sönghellir - the Singing cave is located on the Snæfellsnes peninsula in West Iceland and is another cave with carvings of this sort, but this small cave has also great acoustics.
+Sönghellir - the Singing cave is located on the Snæfellsnes peninsula in West Iceland and is another cave with carvings of this sort; it also has excellent acoustics.

-We have several Sönghellir caves in Iceland, but this one is believed to be the first one by this name in Iceland, as it was named by the first settler of the Snæfellsnes peninsula, Bárður Snæfellsás, who is the Protector of the peninsula.
+We have several Sönghellir caves in Iceland, but this one is believed to be the first by this name, as it was named by the first settler of the Snæfellsnes peninsula, Bárður Snæfellsás, who is the Protector of the peninsula.

 Checking out Sönghellir

-Like in so many of the sandstone caves in Iceland you will find old dates and initials and a cross on the walls of the cave.
+Like in so many of the sandstone caves in Iceland, you will find old dates, initials, and a cross on the walls of the cave.

 These initials were left in the cave by the people who sought shelter there through the centuries.

-The oldest carving found on a cave wall is in Sönghellir, the date 1483!
-Such carvings are important to the history of Iceland and it is not allowed to change or add to them.
+The oldest carving found on a cave wall is in Sönghellir, is the date 1483!
+Such carvings are important to Iceland's history, and it is not allowed to change or add to them.

 Carvings in Sönghellir cave Snæfellsens